Content on this page requires a newer version of Adobe Flash Player.

 Fingernails are then polished with a polishing board.
 A polishing board is a board made of hard foam, paper, or plastic.
 A softer foam layer is added to each side, and fine polishing surfaces are placed on the foam.
 One side is for the rough polish, and the other side is split into a finer polish and an ultra fine polish to make the nails shine.

-In most cases, the manicurist also applies at least one layer of nail polish, if only a simple clear polish.
-Some clear polish is meant to strengthen weak nails.
-The fingernails should be dry before sealing.
 For colored nails, the procedure takes longer, as the manicurist must apply and allow to dry at least three layers: the (usually clear) base coat, the color coat, and the final (also usually clear) top coat.
 More layers can be applied, but the drying time increases with every coat.

 Some manicurists are opposed to all nail polishes, including nail polish remover, because of the chemicals used in them.
 These can include ethyl acetate, toluene, formaldehyde, dibutyl phthalate (DBP), or other petroleum solvents.